jugglinmike/command-the-command-line/src/material/01-intro/04-vagrant/index.md

 # Get learnin'

 ```
-$ echo Hello, world!
+vm$ echo Hello, world!
 Hello, world!
-$ exit
+vm$ exit
-C:\speaking-nix\>
+pc$
 ```

 ???

 Now you're ready to go!
-The dollar sign character (`$`) is your command prompt.
+The `vm$` is your command prompt.
 This is where you enter instructions--we'll be doing a lot of that in the coming sections.

 When you want to log out of the virtual machine, type `exit` and press `Enter`.